The Great Bernese mixes the territorial, loyal Great Pyrenees with the confident but gentle Bernese Mountain Dog.

 Great Bernese Rescues

 Since the Great Bernese is a crossbreed, there are no official crossbreed-specific rescues.
-However, from time to time Great Pyrenees and Bernese Mountain Dog rescues may take in crossbreeds.
+But, from time to time the parent breed rescues may take in crossbreeds.

 USA and Canada